Safety and Emergencies

 - Immediately report any tampering with fire equipment such as pull stations and fire extinguishers.

 The Student Health Center is located in the basement of Rich Hall (extension 4052).
 Hours of operation are from 8:00 am to 4:00 pm, weekdays.
 During May Term the hours are 9:00 am to 1:00 pm.
 For minor health problems, contact the Health Center (extension 4052).
-For medical emergencies at any time, please call Safety & Security, extension 4911 and also notify a member of the residence hall staff.
-Residential Life staff can contact Safety & Security for you, but cannot transport students to the hospital.
-Students seen in the Emergency Room should contact the Student Health Center for a follow up visit upon their return to campus.
+For medical emergencies at any time, please call Public Safety, extension 4911, and also notify a member of the residence hall staff.
+Residential Life staff can contact Public Safety for you, but cannot transport students to the hospital.
+Students seen in the Emergency Room should contact the Student Health Center for a follow-up visit upon their return to campus.

 Securing the Building